trioderegion/dnd5e-helpers/README.md

 ![WildSurge](https://github.com/trioderegion/dnd5e-helpers/raw/master/.github/surge-output.webp)

 ### Reaction Status Management
-- Detects when an action is taken outside of a token's turn and applies a configurable status as a visual reminder.
-The following details when this will be detected during combat:
+- Action HUD added to tokens during combat, tracking their Action, Bonus Action and Reaction.
+- The following events will be tracked and the HUD updated accordingly:
-   - 1) Whenever a token uses an item with activation of "1 Reaction".
+   - 1) Whenever a token uses an item with activation of "Reaction".
-   - 2) Whenever a token uses an item with activation of "1 Action" outside of their turn.
+   - 2) Whenever a token uses an item with activation of "Action" outside of their turn.
-   - 3) Any other item activation will be ignored.
-For example "0 Action" or "1 Bonus Action"
+   - 3) Whenever a token uses an item with activation of "Bonus Action"
+   - 4) Negative item costs will "refund" action usage (things like Action Surge)
 - Will remove the configured status at the beginning of the token's turn.
-- This status used is configurable and should match the name when hovered over in the token hud.
-- Supports Combat Utility Belt's custom statuses.
-- If auto remove is enabled these statuses will be removed at the end of combat as well.

 ### Legendary Action Reset on Start of Turn
 - All legendary action uses of a creature will reset to their max on the start of their turn in combat.

+## Legendary Action Prompt
+- Prompts GM with available legendary actions in-between combatant turns
+- Tracks current available uses

+## Lair Action Prompt
+- Prompts GM with available lair actions at initiative count 20

 ### Recharge Abilities on Start of Turn
 - GM only
 - For abilities with a "d6 recharge" on every turn.
+- Configurable to hide the roll, or to roll at the end of a combatants turn instead of the start.

 ### Diagonal Template Scaling
 - _I cast...Firesquare!_